proyecto-ciudades-del-futuro/modulo-estaciones-backend/readme.md

     - **type**: "String" (added by the server)
     - **value**: (String, the description you want to add for that particular sensor, for example "Temperature")
     - **metadata**: (Object)
+      "air_quality_index": number as string,
+      "humidity": number as string,
+      "pollutants": {
+      "co2": number as string,
+      "co": number as string,
+      "no2": number as string,
+      "o3": number as string,
+      "so2": number as string,
+      "pm2.5": number as string,
+      "pm10": number as string
+      },
+      "pressure": number as string,
+      "temperature": number as string
+      }
 - **station_id**: (Object)
     - **type**: (String) (added by the server)
     - **value**: (station id) there is a bidirectional association between Station and Sensor